justinpgallagher/justinpgallagher.github.io/_includes/research.md

 - {:.pub_li} Local Banking Institutions and Post-Disaster Recovery (with Daniel Hartley)

-- {:.pub_li} Natural Disasters and an Attentive Electorate: Do Voters Actually Separate a Politician's Response to a Disaster from the Impact of the Random Event?
+- {:.pub_li} Retrospective Voting and Natural Disasters that Cause no Damage.
+A Reanalysis of 'Make It Rain'

 ### Additional Research Media Coverage